 ExpressVPN outperformed CyberGhost by a wide margin, while also unblocking Netflix and offering more security features.
 Additionally, ExpressVPN has also passed independent audits, which gives it a big boost in the trust category.

 When you consider overall performance, security, and features, I would say ExpressVPN offers the best value, even though it is a bit more expensive.

 If you want to give ExpressVPN a shot, there are currently offering the following discount coupon:

-For additional recommendations, you can check out the best VPN service report.
+For additional recommendations, you can see the best VPN services for 2020.

 Have you used either ExpressVPN or CyberGhost VPN?
 If so, leave your experience below in the comments to help others.